 This is your chance to get hold of the instrument that helped create the pop culture soundtrack of the 20th century without actually travelling back in time.

-The Ash body provides some serous articulation and snap and the maple neck with pearloid blocks is comfortable to play thanks to the sleek “’70s U”-shaped neck profile and 9.5”-radius fingerboard.
+The Ash body provides some serious articulation and snap and the maple neck with Pearloid blocks is comfortable to play thanks to the sleek “’70s U”-shaped neck profile and 9.5”-radius fingerboard.

 This is your chance to own an authentic recreation of the instrument that created funk and disco!